 Dynamic workforce management at network screening facilities

-However, the combination of current airport space constraints, projected increases in air travelers, and rising number of security threats will put more pressure on TSA staff and resources.
-The development of new workforce management tools will be critical for the TSA in their efforts to continue to improve operational efficiency under these challenging conditions.
+The combination of current airport space constraints and limited Transportation Security Officers coupled with projected increases in air travelers and rising number of security threats will put more pressure on TSA staff and resources.
+The development of new operational and workforce management tools will be critical for the TSA in their efforts to continue to improve screening efficiency under these challenging conditions.

-The goal of this project is to assist TSA planners response to changing workplace demands.
-This includes supporting the agency’s efforts to improve the performance of airport screening operations with new, data-driven tools and training.
-With access to new information on screening procedure efficiencies, staff work scheduling and routing options; these tools will empower TSA officials to fine-tune current processes, staffing and resource allocation to maximize efficiency, increase safety and improve the passenger experience.
+The goal of this project is to assist TSA’s response to changing workplace demands.
+This includes supporting the agency’s efforts to improve the performance of airport screening operations with new, data-driven tools and training that will increase safety and improve the passenger experience.

 Research Leadership Team